 Minimum wage law also does not apply to workers who are classified as independent contractors rather than employees under California employment law.

-In addition, so-called “exempt employees” under California wage and hour law (who are exempt from California laws on meal/rest breaks and overtime) typically have to earn at least the minimum wage as one of the conditions of being exempt.
+In addition, so-called “exempt employees” under California wage and hour law (who are exempt from California laws on meal/rest breaks and overtime pay) typically have to earn at least the minimum wage as one of the conditions of exemption.

 Employees such as waiters who receive a significant portion of their compensation from tips are NOT exempt from California minimum wage laws.
 They must be paid the same minimum wage as other California employees.15

 If your employer fails to pay you the applicable state or local minimum wage for any reason, you have the option of suing your employer with the help of a California wage and hour lawyer.16

 The minimum damages you would be eligible to receive in a California minimum wage lawsuit are: